Team Management Skills

 2. Offer Flexible Work Options: Flexible work arrangements, such as remote work or flexible hours, help employees balance their personal and professional lives.
 Being considerate of the team leads to higher job satisfaction and better team engagement.

 3. Encourage Regular Breaks and Respect Boundaries: Managers should help workers have a good and healthy work routine.
-They should urge breaks and honour their time outside of work.
+They should take breaks and honour their time outside of work.

 Effective Feedback and Accountability Mechanisms